clamsproject/aapb-annenv-role-filler-binder/llm-silver-anno/README.md

 This will use the Claude API to add "silver standard" LLM annotations to the file.
 The file will then be moved to `3-llm-in-progress` to indicate it is ready for adjudication.

+> [!NOTE]
+> If you want to run the Claude annotator on all files in the 2-ocr-complete directory, replace the --input_file flag with --all or -a.

 ### 4. Perform LLM adjudication

 "Adjudicate" the LLM annotations by accepting, rejecting, or correcting.
 Start up the server by running: